georgebullock/georgebullock/README.md

 <h2 align="left">A product manager in Berlin, Germany</h2>

-I'm a business professional with strong information technology skills.
+I’m a senior IC-track product leader with strong technical and business backgrounds.
+Motivated by building high-value, differentiated, products and aligning cross-functional teams towards achieving clear strategic objectives.

-I have 15 years of experience working for media and technology companies.
-I started my career in finance and business development.
-Post-Grad, I switched to marketing and did growth-oriented marketing for startups.
-My focuses were user acquisition and conversion optimization.
+I started my career in finance and business development, then transitioned into growth-oriented marketing, focusing on user acquisition and conversion optimization.
+Technical marketing work led me to frontend development, where I spent five years building digital experiences at IBM iX, and Aroundhome, before moving into product management.

-The technical side of marketing inspired me to study design and web development.
-In mid-2015, I started teaching myself UX design, UI Design, HTML, CSS, and JavaScript after work.
-A few months later, I decided to become a frontend developer.

-To speed up my transition, I took a sabbatical for most of 2016 to study design and web technology full-time.
-Besides teaching myself, I completed a full-time web development boot camp.
-That October, I started applying for frontend development jobs.
-A month later, I landed my first frontend job at IBM iX.

-After ~5 years in frontend engineering, I made a lateral move into product management to focus my energy on aligning people and driving business outcomes.
-I still code on the side to keep my technical skills sharp.

-Currently, I'm a senior product manager at Staffbase, which is a leading communications platform for businesses.
-My group is building Staffbase's App / Intranet product.
-Specifically, my team is responsible for the Social and Community features, covering employee recognition, social engagement, and communities.
-Previously, I was responsible for building the external communications product.
+Currently, I’m a Senior Product Manager at Staffbase, where I own Social and Community feature development within the App / Intranet group.
+I work closely with senior engineering, design, and business stakeholders to define product vision, strategy, and roadmaps, and to align priorities across teams.
+My objective is to create business value by increasing employee engagement via deep understanding of user needs, informed by customer research and close collaboration with stakeholders.

+Previously, I owned Staffbase’s external comms product, taking it from proof-of-concept, to closed beta, and open beta before a strategic pivot away from external comms.
+Before that, I was Product Lead at mobileJobs, where I launched two products via close collaboration with GTM leadership, resulting in new customer acquisition and higher NRR.
+I also led product due diligence for M&A.

-I earned an MBA from EDHEC Business School in France.
-I also hold a B.S. in Business Administration, with an emphasis on finance, from California State University, Los Angeles.
-And I'm a Project Management Institute Agile Certified Practitioner (PMI-ACP®) certificate holder.
+I hold an MBA from EDHEC Business School and a B.S. in Finance from California State University, Los Angeles.
+I’m also a PMI Agile Certified Practitioner (PMI-ACP®).

+I'm committed to staying on the IC track in senior or lead / staff product management roles that don't have direct reports.

 <h2 align="left">More about me</h2>